adobe/aio-theme/README.md

 ### Adding a Path Prefix

 Many applications are hosted at something other than the root (`/`) of their domain.
-For example, a Gatsby blog could live at `example.com/blog/`, or a site could be hosted on GitHub Pages at `example.github.io/my-gatsby-site/`.
+For example, a blog could live at `example.com/blog/`, or a site could be hosted on GitHub Pages at `example.github.io/my-site/`.

 To add a Path Prefix, go to your `gatsby-config.js` file and specify the prefix with: